 Genetically modified seeds are scrupulously avoided.
 GM crops such as soybeans, canola and corn have been proliferating in industrial farming areas since the 1990’s leading to great concern over potential for contamination of neighboring crops.
 Soybeans are generally considered self-pollinating so the risk is practically nil, except for GM seed getting actually mixed in.
 Canola is insect pollinated and there may be rare instances of cross-pollination with other brassica species in areas where it is widely grown (not here).
 Corn is wind pollinated, hence involving the greatest risk of contamination but we’ve had the assurance of agronomists from UC Davis that the isolation distances at our remote growing site are far beyond the threshold of concern.

 More recently the introduction of GM sugarbeets- also wind pollinated with even greater isolation distances required- has threatened producers of Beet and Swiss Chard seed (they are the same species- Beta vulgaris), particularly in the Willamette Valley of Oregon.
 Contamination has already been discovered in commercial seed lots and has very likely gone undetected in many instances.
-We feel certain that the varieties we offer are pure because of the isolation distances involved and our foundation seed predates the GM Beta vulgaris menace.
+We feel certain that the varieties we offer are pure because of the isolation distances involved, there is no commercial Beta seed production in our locale, and our foundation seed predates the GM Beta vulgaris menace.
 We’ll continue to produce (and assist other growers in producing) pure seed lines in remote locations as this threat is being assessed.
 For home gardeners wanting to save seed however we advise caution and careful scrutiny of any Beta vulgaris plants near your location, whether planted, volunteer or naturalized.

 We produce the seed varieties listed in this online catalog in accord with the methods described here (with the exception of about a dozen varieties that we supply as a service to our customers) .